martinigoyanes/spark-streaming-flight-predictor/README.md

 # spark-streaming-flight-predictor
-Real time flight cancellation predictor using Kafka, Zookeeper, Spark Streaming, MongoDB and HDFS
+Real time flight delay predictor using Kafka, Zookeeper, Spark Streaming, MongoDB and HDFS

 # How to Run:
 Start: